Verse-by-Verse Study

 What Does This Mean?

-“You were taught, with regard to your former way of life, to put off your old self, which is being corrupted by its deceitful desires; to be made new in the attitude of your minds; and to put on the new self, created to be like God in true righteousness and holiness.”
-(Eph 4:22,23)
+"You were taught, with regard to your former way of life, to put off your old self, which is being corrupted by its deceitful desires; to be made new in the attitude of your minds; and to put on the new self, created to be like God in true righteousness and holiness” (Eph 4:22,23).

-Brought to fullness by Cutting Something Away
+Brought to Fullness by Cutting Something Away

 This is very reassuring.
 When lust is demanding satisfaction, when jealousy and envy are destroying melody of pure prayer and praise.
 When depression has put us into a fog so deep, we cannot see any light giving us reason to hope again or even to live.
-When physical pains, mental harassment, and addictions to various drugs—demand satisfaction.
-There is hope.
-God will stand at your side to relieve you of these issues and give you peace.
-And bring into your life the ability to love again, with sincerity and emotion.
-The new you will arise, the old you will weaken and lose its power to seduce you.
-“The new creation has come: The old has gone, the new is here” (2 Cor 5:17).
+When physical pain, mental harassment, and addictions to various substances—demand satisfaction.

 The Process of Removal

 When we are struggling against our fallen habits, such as to be angry.
 Or some other ingrained habit.
 Take up your privilege to come to an all-powerful God.
 Call on the name of the Lord.
-Ask Him to remove this habit from life.
-It will come, sometimes soon or just the next day.
-God will give you peace and break the habits of a lifetime.
-Sometimes God does this all at once, and other times, as He knows what is best, cuts the attachments to habits more every day.
+Ask Him to remove this habit from your life.

-One very important secret: When tempted, meet with it with thanksgiving for everything, the grass you see or the blue sky.
-Meet by reading scripture out loud.
+One very important secret: When tempted deep within your desires.
+Meet it with thanksgiving for everything, the grass you see or the blue sky, before long the strength of the urgent temptation will lessen.
+Meet it by reading scripture out loud.
 Meet it with earnest prayer that you want deliverance, or you die.
 Keep learning Scriptures, the New Testament and Psalms.
-Seek earnestly, do not give in to delay.
-Pray to find a believer that has been born of the Spirit, to pray with you and for you.
-Pray while listening to praise music.

 Pray these Psalms: